EG-ResearchAndDevelopment/code_standards/06_SQL_DWH_basics.md

 - FactKrivuljeNMC will have measurements of metering points
 - FactKrivuljeSOM will have measurements of transformator stations

-in some cases we can also see DimDogodekStevec where stevec means metering point but we have a different table DimDogodekSOM for transformator stations events.
+In some cases we can also see DimDogodekStevec where stevec means metering point but we have a different table DimDogodekSOM for transformator stations events.

 ## 4. Understanding DimMerilnoMesto Table